dcc-ca-2018/wordpress-ca/_pages/terms-and-conditions.md

 <li>You must be a human.
 Accounts registered by "bots" or other automated methods are not permitted.</li>
 <li>You must provide your legal full name, a valid email address, and any other information requested in order to complete the signup process.</li>
 <li>Your login may only be used by one person - a single login shared by multiple people is not permitted.</li>
-<li>You are responsible for maintaining the security of your account and password. <strong>My Blog</strong> cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.</li>
+<li>You are responsible for maintaining the security of your account and password. <strong>CraveBusters</strong> cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.</li>
 <li>You are responsible for all Content posted and activity that occurs under your account.</li>
 <li>One person or legal entity may not maintain more than one account.</li>
 <li>You may not use the Affiliate Program for any illegal or unauthorized purpose.
 You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright laws).</li>
-<li>You may not use the Affiliate Program to earn money on your own <strong>My Blog</strong> product accounts.</li>
+<li>You may not use the Affiliate Program to earn money on your own <strong>CraveBusters</strong> product accounts.</li>
 </ul>

 <h2>Links/graphics on your site, in your emails, or other communications</h2>
 Once you have signed up for the Affiliate Program, you will be assigned a unique Affiliate Code.
 You are permitted to place links, banners, or other graphics we provide with your Affiliate Code on your site, in your emails, or in other communications.
-We will provide you with guidelines, link styles, and graphical artwork to use in linking to <strong>My Blog</strong>.
+We will provide you with guidelines, link styles, and graphical artwork to use in linking to <strong>CraveBusters</strong>.
 We may change the design of the artwork at any time without notice, but we won't change the dimensions of the images without proper notice.

-To permit accurate tracking, reporting, and referral fee accrual, we will provide you with special link formats to be used in all links between your site and the <strong>My Blog</strong>.
-You must ensure that each of the links between your site and the <strong>My Blog</strong> properly utilizes such special link formats.
-Links to the <strong>My Blog</strong> placed on your site pursuant to this Agreement and which properly utilize such special link formats are referred to as "Special Links."
-You will earn referral fees only with respect to sales on a <strong>My Blog</strong> product occurring directly through Special Links; we will not be liable to you with respect to any failure by you or someone you refer to use Special Links or incorrectly type your Affiliate Code, including to the extent that such failure may result in any reduction of amounts that would otherwise be paid to you pursuant to this Agreement.
+To permit accurate tracking, reporting, and referral fee accrual, we will provide you with special link formats to be used in all links between your site and the <strong>CraveBusters</strong>.
+You must ensure that each of the links between your site and the <strong>CraveBusters</strong> properly utilizes such special link formats.
+Links to the <strong>CraveBusters</strong> placed on your site pursuant to this Agreement and which properly utilize such special link formats are referred to as "Special Links."
+You will earn referral fees only with respect to sales on a <strong>CraveBusters</strong> product occurring directly through Special Links; we will not be liable to you with respect to any failure by you or someone you refer to use Special Links or incorrectly type your Affiliate Code, including to the extent that such failure may result in any reduction of amounts that would otherwise be paid to you pursuant to this Agreement.

 Affiliate links should point to the page of the product being promoted.